You may be entitled to compensation if:

 Once you've submitted your claim with us, we will contact you within 3 business days to let you know whether your claim passed our secondary assessment.
 (Please note that if you wish for us to observe the legal cooling off period, we will wait to assess your claim until after this 14-day period has ended.)
 After this, the claiming process can commence.
 We will notify you of the steps we take via your login account and your timeline.
 The length of the process varies according to the number of steps we will need to take.

 In some cases it's necessary to start a debt collection process or to initiate legal proceedings.
 We will cover the expenses for these steps, which means you will not be required to pay legal costs in the case your claim isn't successful.
-If we do succeed at claiming compensation, these legal steps will be included in the 25% we charge for the No win, no fee Account.
+If we succeed at claiming compensation, these legal costs will be according to our no win, no fee agreement.

 The length of the claiming process varies per claim.
 We do our utmost to try to complete the process within a few months.
 However, in some cases it may take up to 6 months or more than a year.
 This is due to the fact that we are dependent of the maximum legal time enforcement bodies are permitted to take to research complaints as well as of any legal steps that we may need to take.